-While you might naturally be inclined to go with file types you’re familiar with, using EPS files can have its own advantages.
-In this article, we go through what exactly EPS files are and how can you handle them.
+While you might naturally be inclined to go with file types you’re familiar with, using EPS files can have its advantages.
+In this article, we go through what exactly EPS files are and how you can handle them.

 What are .EPS files?